 - a list of Toolboxes, which includes system toolboxes and custom toolboxes you have added to your project.

 When you run a geoprocessing tool, an entry is created in the project's Geoprocessing History that contains detailed information about the tool, such as all input and output parameters and execution messages.
-You can view geoprocessing history in the Project pane, or by clicking the Analysis>Geoprocessing>History button.
+You can view geoprocessing history in the Catalog pane, or by clicking the Analysis>Geoprocessing>History button.
 The entries under the geoprocessing history are sorted in the order they were run (top-to-bottom, from most recent to the oldest).

 You can double-click any of the entries to reopen the tool with the exact parameter settings that were previously used.Learn more about geoprocessing history

 Geoprocessing services are another kind of geoprocessing tool.
 To use geoprocessing services, you must first make an ArcGIS Server connection to a server.
 These tools can be used just like any other geoprocessing tool, the only difference is the tool is executed on the ArcGIS Server.
-To start using geoprocessing services, add an ArcGIS Server User Connection, then expand the server connection under the Servers node of the Project pane and double-click any tool to open it in the Geoprocessing pane.
+To start using geoprocessing services, add an ArcGIS Server User Connection, then expand the server connection under the Servers node of the Catalog pane and double-click any tool to open it in the Geoprocessing pane.